Huntington Park, California: Emergency services

 Fire protection in Huntington Park is provided by the Los Angeles County Fire Department.
 The Huntington Park Police Department provides law enforcement.

 Transportation

-Bus services are provided by both the Los Angeles County Metropolitan Transportation Authority, and Huntington Park's own COMBI bus service.
-Slauson station and Florence station on the Metro A Line are near the city.
+Bus services are provided by both the Los Angeles County Metropolitan Transportation Authority, LADOT Dash, LADPW "The Link" and Huntington Park's own municipal bus service.
+Slauson station and Florence station on the Metro A Line are near the city and serve its residents.